rm511130/SetUp-Steps-TKG-i-workshop/README.md

 169  2020-03-18T21:44:10.046Z  pending
 ```

-- Check on the GCP DNS page.
-- Check whether you can log in:
+- Check, using a sample of the VMs, whether you can log in:

 ```
 ssh -i ~/Downloads/fuse.pem ubuntu@user3.pks4u.com